BoMil/shopingList/README.md

 # shopingList
-Some app that help me to learn Angular
+Some app that help me to learn Angular bla bla